hvidy/halophot/README.md

 We minimize nth order TV - i.e. the sum of the absolute values of the nth differences of a light curve - of a light curve created as the weighted sum of pixels, with weights in (0,1).
 This appears remarkably effective at removing pointing-based systematics from K2 lightcurves where it is impractical to do photometry otherwise and apply more standard detrending methods.

 We believe this is of practical use for Kepler targets brighter than Kp ~ 6.

+## TESS Halo Photometry

+For TESS we updated halophot to work in Python framework Jax.
+We also implemented a binary mask for cutting away pixels at the edge of the bleed columns.
+For TESS we recommend to use it for stars in the magnitude range 0.45 ≤ V ≤ 2.54.
+The diagnostic outputs for the TESS Halo Photometry are located at this GitHub repository https://github.com/JonatanRudrasingam/TESS_halophot.

 ## Basic usage